timgshi/bombtranslator/README.txt

 El idioma español o castellano es una lengua romance del grupo ibérico.
 The Spanish or Castilian language is a [language romance] of Iberian group.

 Our translation did not catch that this phrase should actually be "romance language".
-However, it did switch "Iberian group."
+This is due to the fact that the part of speech tagger did not tag “romance” as an adjective and only tagged it as a noun.
+If, however, the Spanish phrase was “una lengua Romance”, then the phrase would have been translated correctly to “a Romance language” because Romance with a capital “R” is tagged as an adjective.
+Notice that our rules did switch “grupo ibérico" to “Iberian group" as “ibérico” is labeled as an adjective.

 3. Extra Subject
 Es la segunda lengua más hablada del mundo por el número de personas que la tienen como lengua materna, tras el chino mandarín.